MMike17/ArtOfRally_BetterDamage/Readme.md

 - RPM ~ **overheatRPMThresholdPercent** => cooling speed ~ 0
 - RPM ~ **overheatRPMBalancePercent** => cooling speed ~ max

-Two factors can affect the efficiency of engine cooling :
+Three factors can affect the efficiency of engine cooling :

-- The condition of the radiator - Engine cooling efficiency will go down with the condition of the radiator.
+- The **condition of the radiator**.
+	- Engine cooling efficiency will go down with the condition of the radiator.
-- The country in which the stage is taking place
+- The **country** in which the stage is taking place.
 	- **Cooler** countries (Finland, Norway, etc...) will pull the *balance threshold* up, providing faster cooling.
 	- **Hotter** countries (Kenya, Indonesia, etc...) will lower the *balance threshold*, providing slower cooling.
+- The **weather** of the current stage
+	- **Morning / Sunset** will not change the temperature of the stage.
+	- **Afternoon** will raise the stage temperature.
+	- **Night / Fog** will lower the stage temperature.
+	- **Rain** will lower the stage temperature.
+	- **Snow** will lower the stage temperature the most.

 If the car is equiped with a turbo, it is also affected by the overheating status of the engine.